How to Temporarily Deactivate Instagram (Or Delete It): 2023

 Why?

 Deactivating your account, even temporarily, may cause a hit on your client’s brand.
-Not only will they miss out on potential leads and sales, their temporary absence may also confuse their existing followers—forcing them to look elsewhere for content or products.
+Not only will they miss out on potential leads and sales, but their temporary absence may also confuse their existing followers—forcing them to look elsewhere for content or products.

 • Rebranding or brand overhaul